frenetic-lang/tutorials/02-OxRepeater.md

   A brief explanation of the flags:

-  * `topo=single,4` creates a network with one switch and hosts hosts.
+  * `topo=single,4` creates a network with one switch and four hosts.

   * `--mac` sets the hosts' mac addresses to 1, 2, 3, and 4 (instead
     of random numbers).
 This makes debugging a lot easier.